 The Bradshaw Foundation, which documents and preserves rock art across the world, states that “where there is a spiral incorporated into the motif, as at La Cienega and Three Rivers for example, they may be depictions of healing energy that channels through the hands – the ancient practice of Reiki.”
 Indeed, maybe the hand stencils are the remnants of ancient shaman rituals, we can’t know for sure.
 Maybe it was just a way to say: “I was here”, as researchers from Griffith University stated, based on research into the most recent hand paintings made by the Indigenous Australians.
 Whatever it may be, the open hand with the palm towards the viewer is an international symbol, from native American cultures all the way to Buddhist, Hindu and Jain symbolism.
 However, this post is about the khamsa, also known as the Hand of Fāṭima.

 While Muslims call it the Hand of Fāṭima, referring to the Prophet Muḥammad’s daughter, Jews call it the Hand of Miriam, referring to the Prophet Moses’s sister.
 Both women with a significant historical role, both relatives of important prophets.
-Notice that Tanit and Ishtar are also both women, confirming the fact that the khamsa hand is in fact a female hand.
+Remember the gender of both Tanit and Ishtar, confirming the fact that the khamsa hand is in fact a female hand.
+In Arabic as well as in Hebrew, a common name for the Hand is respectively khamsa (خمسة) and khamsa (חמסה), the word for the number five, a reference to the five fingers of the hand.

-The khamsa is an important symbol in Jewish art, mysticism and certain rituals and commonly appears in the daily life of Jewish households, at times being as ubiquitous as the Star of David, especially in Israel.
-The function is the same: To protect against evil, black magic and bad luck.
-The khamsa’s popularity is particularly with Sephardic (North-African) and Mizrahi (Eastern) Jewish communities.
+Beside the Muslim cultures, the khamsa is an important symbol in Jewish art, mysticism and certain rituals as well, and commonly appears in the daily life of Jewish households, at times being as ubiquitous as the Star of David.
+The function is the same: to protect against evil, black magic and bad luck.
+The khamsa’s popularity is particularly high with Sephardic (North-African) and Mizrahi (Eastern) Jewish communities.
 Both these communities were exposed to respectively the cult of Tanit in the Phoenician lands and the Babylonian cult of Ishtar in the East.
 During Sephardic henna parties for example, the khamsa is recreated by painting an “eye” on the palm of the hand.

 Some examples featuring the khamsa: